 - Latindex. (n.d.).
 Latindex.

 - Gates Foundation. (n.d.).
-Our Policy.
+2025 Open Access Policy.

 - cOAlition S. (n.d.).
-Why Plan S.
+Why Plan S?.

 - Elsevier. (n.d.).
 Scopus Preview.

 - Clarivate. (n.d.).
-Web of science platform.
+Web of Science Platform.

 - SciELO. (n.d.).
 SciELO.